 The fashion design program at Philadelphia University is globally recognized for its team-oriented designers who understand the interrelationship of design, production and commerce while creatively answering the ever-changing needs of the fashion marketplace.
 As an integral part of the College of Design, Engineering and Commerce, fashion designers work on industry-related and interdisciplinary projects to develop sophisticated and unique solutions to challenging problems.

-First-year students receive a thorough grounding in design and drawing foundations and are immediately challenged to apply those concepts to develop real-world products.
+First-year students receive a thorough grounding in design, research and drawing foundations and are immediately challenged to apply those concepts to develop real-world products.
 The professional studies courses in combination with liberal arts provide the basis for lifelong learning habits in the newest industry methods, critical-thinking, communication and leadership skills.

 Second- and third-year students broaden their technical skills while refining their market research, design and production abilities.
 Projects provide a range of opportunities for students to hone their personal interests in specific markets, textile design, or cutting-edge computer aided design and manufacturing technology.
-With exposure to the history and newest developments in textiles, students have the unique opportunity to create their own materials and develop unique clothing with a practical yet artistic voice.
+With exposure to the history and newest developments in textiles, students have the unique opportunity to collaborate with textile designers, creating their own materials and developing unique clothing with a practical yet artistic voice.